Your posture doesn’t only affect how you look. It also has a profound effect on your health.

 Thankfully, fixing bad posture is possible.

-However, it takes a commitment to doing corrective exercises and keeping up with habits like moving around and becoming more active.
+However, it takes a commitment to do corrective exercises and keeping up with habits like moving around and becoming more active.

 In most cases, the real key to fixing your posture is by undergoing a total change in your lifestyle – less technology and sitting around.